-- Office hours and cost of childcare vary a lot (from \$400/month \$3,000/month). - UMD offers family care consultation for free (http://uhr.umd.edu/Family\care/). - For your children, it's better to have all the required immunizations before you arrive in the US. - o It is possible to get the required immunization for your kids after arriving to Maryland, but it will be costly.
+- Office hours and cost of childcare can vary (from \$400/month \$3,000/month) - UMD offers family care consultation for free (https://uhr.umd.edu/benefits/family-care/) - For your children, it's better to have all the required immunizations before you arrive in the US. o It is possible to get the required immunization for your kids after arriving in Maryland, but it will be costly.